WerWolv/Documentation/pattern_language/core-language/control-flow.md

 `break` can also be used in regular patterns to prematurely stop parsing of the current pattern.

-&#x20;If the pattern where `break` is being used in is nested inside of another pattern, only evaluation of the current pattern is being stopped and continues in the parent struct after the definition of the current pattern.
+&#x20;If the pattern where `break` is being used in is nested inside of another pattern, only evaluation of the current pattern is stopped and continues in the parent struct after the definition of the current pattern.

 #### Continue